An unmistakable dog with his striking coat, the Bluetick Coonhound temperament makes him a goofy and playful dog.

 Finding the Perfect Bluetick Coonhound

-Between their striking coat and fun personality, it’s no surprise you would want to add a Bluetick Coonhound to your family.
+Between his striking coat and fun personality, it’s no surprise you would want to add a Bluetick Coonhound to your family.

-But, do you want to purchase a Bluetick from a breeder?
-Or, adopt from a rescue organization?
-Breeders offer purebred Blueticks while rescues have a mix of purebreds and mixes.
+But do you want to purchase a Bluetick from a breeder?
+Or would you rather adopt one from a rescue organization?

 Bluetick Coonhound Puppies for Sale

-The price of Blueticks depends on the demand, location, availability of litters, and lineage.
-American Kennel Club (AKC) registered Bluetick Coonhound puppies for sale will be more expensive than non-AKC registered puppies.
+American Kennel Club (AKC)-registered Bluetick Coonhound puppies for sale will also be more expensive than non-AKC registered puppies.

 Bluetick Coonhound Rescue and Adoption

 If you are not looking for a Bluetick Coonhound for sale through a breeder, why not consider adoption?
 Because this breed is not for everyone, Blueticks may find themselves in shelters more often than other breeds.

 To find a Bluetick Coonhound rescue, the American Kennel Club has a resource for rescues dedicated to Blueticks.